LeeAllenK/My-Notebook/README.md

  <h1 class="heading-element" dir="auto">Lessons Learned</h1>
  I lesson learned was when manipulating the database information use CRUD(create , read , update , delete).
  Each dependency needs to be installed for each individual application also ensure each dependency is updated.
+ Using MVC helps keep track of code better made it easier to find a bug in my application.
 </div>